 Being accused of animal cruelty by the RSPCA can be very distressing.
-If you have been charged with an animal cruelty offence involving an animal, or you’re under investigation for animal cruelty, it is critical that you contact solicitors who specialise in this area.
+If you have been charged with an animal cruelty offence involving an animal, or you’re under investigation for animal cruelty, it is critical that you contact our RSPCA solicitors who specialise in this area.

 The criminal defence team at Qamar Solicitors are experienced in RSPCA cases and will give you sympathetic, expert legal help.
 We will also represent you and aggressively defend you when necessary.

 It is important to understand that you have no legal obligation to answer any questions put to you by the RSPCA and we strongly recommend you contact us immediately for advice before speaking to its representatives.
 You are entitled to legal representation during any interviews with the RSPCA to protect your interests.
 We can provide this for you.

 What powers does the RSPCA have?

 The RSPCA has the legal right to investigate suspected animal cruelty including, for example, visiting your home following anonymous ‘tip offs’.
 It also has the power to privately prosecute people under laws such as the Animal Welfare Act 2006.
 However, the RSPCA does not have special powers or powers similar to those of the Police.
 They do not, for instance, have any special powers to arrest anyone.